RaiaN/RuntimeImageLoader/README.md

   </p>
 </p>

-**If you want to receive updates via Epic Games Launcher then please support developers by buying this plugin:** https://www.unrealengine.com/marketplace/en-US/product/runtime-image-loader
+**Please support developers by buying this plugin on UE Marketplace or make a donation:** https://www.unrealengine.com/marketplace/en-US/product/runtime-image-loader

 Developer's UPDATE: This plugin has been updated to support runtime GIF Loading.
 Enjoy!